Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the [datastacks config file](#step-2-prepare-the-datastacks-config-file).
 Under each variable group, go to 'Pipeline permissions' and add the new pipeline.
 6. Run the new pipeline

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment and run tests.
-If successful, the generated resources will now be available in the nonprod Stacks environment.
+If successful, the generated resources will now be available in the nonprod Ensono Stacks environment.

 ## Step 7: Review deployed resources